loopbackio/loopback.io/pages/en/lb2/Add-a-custom-Express-route.md

 {% include note.html content="
 If you followed the previous steps in the tutorial, skip down to [Introducing boot scripts](#introducing-boot-scripts).

-If you're just jumping in, follow the steps below to catch up..." %}
+If you're just jumping in, follow the steps below to catch up...
+" %}

 Get the app (in the state following the last article) from GitHub and install all its dependencies: